xuerik/engmentor101/_posts/blog/2014-12-15-How-To-Create-A-Website-With-GitHub.markdown

 We will now begin our tutorial on creating a website with GitHub.
 No prior experience with HTML, CSS, or JavaScript is needed.
 However, those who are adept at these languages will have a smoother time with this.
 Begin by going on [github.com](https://www.github.com).

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/1.jpg" | prepend: site.baseurl }}" alt="">
-You will immediately see a sign up form on the home page.
-If not, visit [here](https://github.com/join) to create an account.
+<blockquote>You will immediately see a sign up form on the home page.
+If not, visit [here](https://github.com/join) to create an account.</blockquote>

 As soon as you have your account created and email confirmed, you can start by creating a repository.
 Head over to your profile page which should be in the form: *https://github.com/USERNAME* Click on the Repositories tab and press New to make your first repository.

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/2.jpg" | prepend: site.baseurl }}" alt="">
-In order to create a website, the repository name must be *YOUR_USERNAME.github.io*
+<blockquote>In order to create a website, the repository name must be *YOUR_USERNAME.github.io*</blockquote>

 Choose  whether you want it to be public (open-source) or private where only you can see the source code and files you upload.
 Finish up by clicking on the **Create repository button**.
 Congratulations!
 You've successfully created your first repository on GitHub.

 Assuming you have no experience with the previously mentioned web development languages, I will guide you to the automatic page generator.
 First, head over to your repository page.

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/3.jpg" | prepend: site.baseurl }}" alt="">
-On the sidebar to the right, find the **Settings** link and click on it.
-Don't fear the myriad of settings that you see.
+<blockquote>On the sidebar to the right, find the **Settings** link and click on it.
+Don't fear the myriad of settings that you see.</blockquote>

 Scroll down until you see the **GitHub Pages** section.
 Under that, you want to click on *Automatic page generator*.
 This will now begin the process of generating your website from a variety of pre-made templates.
 Skip over the **New user site** page and just scroll down to **Continue to layouts**.

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/4.jpg" | prepend: site.baseurl }}" alt="">
-At the top, there will be some themes to choose from.
-Choose whichever one you like and press **Publish page**.
+<blockquote>At the top, there will be some themes to choose from.
+Choose whichever one you like and press **Publish page**.</blockquote>

 Now you're all set!
 I bet you're eager to show to the world your website.
 Browse to *YOUR_USERNAME.github.io* and viola, there is your very own personal website.
 But, wait a minute.
 You need to edit the content that is actually on the website.

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/5.jpg" | prepend: site.baseurl }}" alt="">
-You can do this by visiting the repository that you made and clicking on *index.html* which is the file containing all the text that you saw earlier.
-Utilize **ctrl+f** to find what you want to edit.
+<blockquote>You can do this by visiting the repository that you made and clicking on *index.html* which is the file containing all the text that you saw earlier.
+Utilize **ctrl+f** to find what you want to edit.</blockquote>

 Have you noticed anything about my website, so far?
 Yes, if you're thinking what I'm thinking, then you're absolutely right!
 My website is created entirely from scratch using GitHub and a template that I chose.
 I had no prior experience with HTML or CSS, but I learned more and more as I tried to modify text, layout and formatting of the website.